mas2020-python/pwdgen-api/README.md

 - the application prints some debug information onto the standard output.
 Can be improved having a log where the verbosity can be set using a specific
 ENV variable.

+- the documentation for invoking the API can be directly consulted from [here](http://localhost:8080/docs)

 ### Folder structure

 The service has the following folder structure: